Nitin1882/D3.JS-Datadriven-Visuals/README.md

 ### Break up of Repo

+### Pre-requisites:
+1. Install packages mentioned in Requirements.txt
+2. Get an access token from Mapbox and add it into the Map code

 ### Instructions to run code:
-1. Clone the repository.
+1. Clone the repository
-2. Run the files.
+2. Run the files in "Code" folder